blumilksoftware/interns-2022c-internships/docs/en/technical/configure.md

 # Configuration

 ## General setup and backend configuration
-The general configuration of the application (for the backend and frontend) is located in the project's root directory, in the .env file.
+The general configuration of the application (for the backend and frontend) is located in the project's root directory, in the `.env` file.

-### The .env file
+### .env file
 In order for the application to function properly, it is necessary to:
 1. Generate key (see: [run](../technical/run.html#manual)).
 The generated key should be in `APP_KEY`.
 2. [Generate](https://cloud.maptiler.com/account/keys/) and set MapLibre token in the `VITE_MAPLIBRE_TOKEN` variable.